Confronting Poverty: Bringing Service to Justice

 Finally, you will be encouraged to discern how you are called to address poverty in your personal and professional life, exploring individual actions and careers that align with your skills and interests related to poverty, whether that is through the study of medicine, law, politics, social work, business, theology, psychology, economics, English, engineering, or any other field.
 By the end of this course, you should have a sense of the history of poverty and of how poverty could become history.

-Connie Snyder Mick, Ph.D., is the associate director for Community-Based Learning at the Center for Social Concerns and co-director of the Poverty Studies Interdisciplinary Minor.
-She works with faculty to design and implement academic community engagement in courses across the University, informed by pedagogical research on engaged teaching and learning.
-Her teaching experience includes a variety of Social Concerns Seminars (e.g., Digital Education in Northern Ireland), the Capstone for Poverty Studies, Introduction to Poverty Studies, Rhetorics of Gender and Poverty, Community Writing and Rhetoric, Multimedia Composition, Writing Center Theory and Practice, Graduate Practicum: Teaching Writing, Scientific Writing and Communication, Foresight in Business and Society (CBR), Management Communication, as well as the Ethical Leadership Through Service and Civic Engagement courses for Notre Dame's Hesburgh-Yusko Scholars Program and for a State Department funded English for Academic Purposes international service-learning course.
+Director, Academic Affairs; Director, Poverty Studies Interdisciplinary Minor Connie Snyder Mick is a senior associate director and the director of academic affairs at the Center for Social Concerns and co-director of the Poverty Studies Interdisciplinary Minor.
+Professor Mick works with faculty to design and implement academic community engagement in courses and research across the University, informed by pedagogical research on engaged teaching and learning.
+She leads initiatives that help advance a culture of engagement, such as the Community Impact Grants, the Engaged Learning Forum, and the Faculty Fellows.
+Professor Mick leads the Community Engagement Faculty Institute, a three-day immersion into the theory and practice of community-based teaching, research, and scholarship.
+Professor Mick teaches Rhetorics of Gender and Poverty as well as the Capstone for Poverty Studies.
+Her teaching experience includes a variety of Social Concerns Seminars (e.g. Digital Education in Northern Ireland), Introduction to Poverty Studies, Community Writing and Rhetoric, Multimedia Composition, Writing Center Theory and Practice, Graduate Practicum: Teaching Writing, Foresight in Business and Society (CBR), Management Communication, as well as the Ethical Leadership Through Service and Civic Engagement courses for Notre Dame's Hesburgh-Yusko Scholars Program and for a State Department funded English for Academic Purposes international service-learning course.